GrosSacASac/pagedown/README.md

 In a browser environment, this file has to be included after including Markdown.Converter.js.
 It adds a function named `getSanitizingConverter` to the `Markdown` object (created in the previous file).

 This function returns a converter object that has two plugins registered on the `postConversion` plugin hook.
 One of them sanitizes the output HTML to only include a list of whitelisted HTML tags.
-The other one attempts to balance opening/closing tags to prevent leaking formating if the HTML is displayed in the browser.
+The other one attempts to balance opening/closing tags to prevent leaking formatting if the HTML is displayed in the browser.

 ```js
 var converter = getSanitizingConverter();